My Big Love

 My Big Love is a 2008 Philippine romantic comedy film directed by Jade Castro as well as written by Michiko Yamamoto and Theodore Boborol.
 Starring Sam Milby and Toni Gonzaga together with Prinsesa ng Banyera lead actress Kristine Hermosa.
-This is the last film to feature Milby and Gonzaga after You Are the One (2006) and You Got Me!
+This is the third film to feature Milby and Gonzaga after You Are the One (2006) and You Got Me!
 (2007).

 Plot

 The story follows Macky (Sam Milby), an obese pastry chef whose physical transformation from weight loss catches the attention of his dream girl, Niña (Kristine Hermosa), and his personal trainer, Aira (Toni Gonzaga), causing a love triangle to develop.